Aloe Vera During Pregnancy – Benefits, Risks, and Tips

 - Thanks to the photoprotective properties in aloe vera’s juice, it stimulates cell regeneration and hair growth.

 It is recommended to use aloe vera topically only during pregnancy.
+It is not recommended to be ingested orally.

-- Aloe latex is a powerful laxative, and the intake of significant amounts of whole-leaf aloe juice can lead to painful abdominal cramps and diarrhoea.
+- Aloe latex is a powerful laxative, and the intake of significant amounts of whole-leaf aloe juice can lead to painful abdominal cramps and diarrhoea (7).
 Its latex is also known to cause kidney damage and bloody diarrhoea, and it can severely upset the electrolyte balance.
 This can lead to unusual heart rhythms, muscle weakness and uterine contractions, which can be highly dangerous to pregnant women.

 - With women who have gestational diabetes, aloe vera juice side effects during pregnancy include improper regulation of blood glucose levels.
 Since the juice reduces glucose levels, it can interfere with existing methods of blood glucose regulation and can also lead to hypoglycemia.